morganpartee/sensibledefaults.io/content/blog/dont-scrape/index.md

 ---
 title: Real Web Scraping (And how to avoid it)
 date: "2021-03-10T00:00:00.12Z"
 description: For whatever reason, I get paid money to scrape data pretty often.
-Here's how I do it, and how you can work faster by avoiding it.
+Here's how we do it, and how you can work faster by avoiding it.
 postAuthor: John with guest Andy Heroy!
 ---
 For whatever reason, I get paid money to scrape data pretty often.
 Here's how Andy and I handle it, and how you can work faster by avoiding it.
 There are code snippets included that cover how to scrape and how to scrape <b>really fast</b>.
 The GitHub links are included for convenience below.
 Linkedin, email, or tweet us with questions!
 Huge thanks to Andy for putting together the "API hunting" screenshots, and co-leading this lecture with me!